Unit 3 - Practice Quiz

 B. Silhouette Score

-C. Normalized Mutual Information (NMI)
+D. Normalized Mutual Information (NMI)

 49 If a dataset has highly imbalanced classes, which pair of metrics gives a good view of cluster purity and class coverage?

-B. Homogeneity and Completeness
+B. Mean and Median

 C. Dunn and Variance